Joykinuthia/yolo/README.md

 **Frontend Role** – Launches the React web interface.

 Each role is triggered in sequence through the `playbook.yml` file, ensuring smooth dependency flow between services.

+## Each Role Explaination
+## 1. Common Role - Sets up the essential system tools and base configuration for Docker deployment.

+**Major Tasks**
+Updates system packages.

+Installs git and `docker.io`.

+Downloads and installs the latest version of Docker Compose.

+Starts and enables the Docker service.

+Creates a Docker network (`yolo-network`) to link all containers.

+Clones the YOLO application repository from GitHub into `/home/vagrant/yolo-app`.

 ## Author: Joyrose Kinuthia
 ## Tech Stack: MongoDB | Express | React | Node.js | Docker | NGINX | Ansible | Vagrant